eCommerce KPI: Best 10 eCommerce Metrics to Boost Your Business Growth

 Bottom Line

 You might keep a watch on the metrics above, choose which you want to enhance and which parts you want to improve less, and would then define Benchmarks in those areas.
-Then, at least once or twice, you’d monitor and evaluate those data, taking any needed adjustments to your goals.
+Then, at least once or twice, you’d monitor and evaluate that data, taking any needed adjustments to your goals.